Momosa123/kisi_challenge/README.md

 This is a fullstack blog project.
 The article datas are fetched at the techCrunch API on Wordpress and stored in a Sanity studio.
+And the blog admin can create new blog posts directly in sanity studio.
 Then article are fetched with Express in Sanity database each time there is a request from the frontend.
 The visitor can search an article with the title and a 404 page is displayed if the article is not found.
 It is possible to filter articles based on the categories.
 The visitor can submit a form and receive an email.

 ### Built With